 - Author Tract: Aaron McGruder doesn't make any of his opinions subtle.
 Also see Take That!.

 - He really doesn't like the George W. Bush administration and their policies.
 From 2001 and onward, the comic almost never forgot to harshly criticize the government of the time.

 - If there's one thing he hates almost as much as Bush, it's annoying black celebrities and media.
-Especially Black Entertainment Television, which he blames for dumbing down African-American culture and against whom he maintains a vendetta to this day.
+Especially BET, which he blames for dumbing down African-American culture and against whom he maintains a vendetta to this day.
 In the strip and the show, he's never ever missed an opportunity to deliver a seething Take That! to BET.

 - Before My Time: Tom asks Huey whether he's named after Huey Lewis, and Huey actually responds, "Before my time."
 The subversion comes in the fact that Huey has just given an erudite lecture on Black Panther Huey Newton, who is older than Lewis.

 - Biting-the-Hand Humor: Lots and lots of jokes lampooning the newspaper editing and censorship process - there are countless series of gags in the strip where the papers "remove" The Boondocks from syndication in favor of something ridiculously propagandist, saccharine or overly "child-friendly", or just downright strange.
 So much so that one of these gags is accompanied by an editorial "we mean it this time."

 - Black Comedy: This comic has a rather cynical sense of humor, especially with some of the dialogue.
 But nowhere near as much as the TV series.

 - Break the Cutie: Good God, Jazmine.
 As if she was designed for this trope...